 - four countries account for the majority of CO2 emissions across the globe

-- a company with a range of product will make most sales from a small subsection - take Apple who has a large portfolio of products including various hardware, accessories, software and subscription services, yet more than half of its revenue comes from the iPhone.
+- a company with a range of products will make most sales from a small subsection – take Apple which has a large portfolio of products including various hardware, accessories, software and subscription services, yet more than half of its revenue comes from the iPhone.

 4 Hick’s Law – simplify decisions